BalasaitejaG/one_big_exchange/README.md

 npm run test:watch
 ```

+The project includes comprehensive test coverage for core components:

+1. **OrderBook** - Tests order processing logic for individual exchanges including:

+   - Creating and updating books via top-of-book messages
+   - Processing new orders, cancellations, and modifications
+   - Maintaining accurate price levels for bids and offers
+   - Sorting and retrieving best prices correctly

+2. **ConsolidatedBook** - Tests the aggregation of orders across exchanges:

+   - Consolidating data from multiple exchanges
+   - Maintaining proper price level ordering
+   - Correctly summing sizes at the same price level
+   - Formatting the book with the specified number of levels

+3. **MarketDataManager** - Integration tests for the core functionality:

+   - Processing different message types
+   - Maintaining consolidated books for multiple symbols
+   - Handling subscriber notification
+   - Routing messages to appropriate order books

+4. **MarketDataSimulator** - Tests for the data generation:
+   - Generating realistic market data
+   - Simulating order creation, modification and cancellation
+   - Managing simulation lifecycle (start/stop)

+The test suite provides over 95% code coverage, ensuring the reliability of the core functionality.

 ## Market Data Simulation

 The system includes a market data simulator that generates realistic market data for testing purposes.
 The simulator: